Interview Guide Jul 26

 Practice more such questions with an Apple product Manager→ Book Now!

 During the behavioral interview round, candidates are generally asked to share specific examples of situations in which they used certain skills.
 This is your chance to demonstrate how you can benefit this company in the future.
+Behavioral round is key for other PM roles and makes up for a key aspect in many of them.
+You can take a look at our guide for Amazon Product Manager interview guide to understand this better.

 - When did you take the initiative on a project?